ferhtgoldaraz/tern-meteor/README.md

 *NOTE*: this is a fork from [Slava's](https://github.com/Slava/tern-meteor) work.
-I simply wanted to be able to `npm install -g` it, since that lets `tern` use this to resolve the plugin in `.tern-project` without futher configuration.
+I simply wanted to be able to `npm install` it, since that lets `tern` use this to resolve the plugin in `.tern-project` without futher configuration.
 See below for an example.